networkx/networkx/doc/Readme.txt

 Quick Install
 -------------

-   **Linux and OSX** (install from source)
+   Installing from source:

+      - Download the source (tar.gz or zip file)
+      - Unpack and change directory to networkx-x.xx
+      - Run "python setup.py install" to build and install
+      - (optional) cd networkx/tests and run "python setup_egg.py test" to execute the tests

+   Installing a Python egg from source:

-      Download the source tar file or zip file, unpack, and run "python setup.py install".
+      - Download the source (tar.gz or zip file)
+      - Unpack and change directory to networkx-x.xx
+      - Run "python setup_egg.py install" to build and install
+      - (optional) run "python setup_egg.py test" to execute the tests

    **Windows** (binary installer)